-A key element of the child care package is a new child care IT system, the Child Care Subsidy System (CCSS), will provide a new interface for child care providers and services.
+A new child care IT system, the Child Care Subsidy System (CCSS) provides a new interface for child care providers and services.

-As a child care provider, you must transition to the CCSS to ensure you do not miss out on receiving Child Care Subsidy payments on behalf of families.
+As a child care provider, you must have completed your transition to the CCSS to receive Child Care Subsidy payments on behalf of families.

-The information on this webpage sets out everything you need to do to complete transition.
-You might also find it useful to download and print the CCS Readiness Fact Sheet for Providers which gives extra detail about the transition steps and will be a handy checklist to refer to over the next few weeks.
+The information on this web page sets out everything you need to do to complete your transition.
+You might also find it useful to download and print the CCS Readiness Fact Sheet for Providers that gives extra detail about the transition steps.

 What do I need to do?

 Step 1 – You must have completed your online transition form